 Well, it is nice to see a borrower come in with a little experience, but I have learned over the years that success in this business isn’t as much about experience as it is about common sense and the willingness and the ability to work tenaciously toward the completion of a project.
-So if you don’t have experience but you can show me that you have the drive, the discipline, and the common sense, we’ll give you a chance.
+So, if you don’t have experience but you can show me that you have the drive, the discipline, and the common sense, I’ll give you a chance.

 What sort of credit and financial stability do you require from the borrower?